ktor-doc-jp/ktor-doc-jp/pages/docs/Application-Testing.md

 summary:
 ---

+Ktor has special kind of hosting, `TestHost` that doesn't create a web server, doesn't bind to sockets and doesn't do any real HTTP requests.
+Instead, it hooks directly into internal machinery and processes `ApplicationCall` directly.
+This allows for fast test execution at the expense of may be missing some details about HTTP processing.
+It's perfectly capable of testing application logic, but be sure to setup integration tests as well.

+Quick walk through:

 * Add `ktor-test-host` dependency to `test` scope
 * Create a JUnit test class and a test function
 * Use `withTestApplication` function to setup test environment for your Application